 - Heat a grill on high.

-- Thread the pork onto skewers, fold the strips of pork up like an accordion.
+- Thread the pork onto skewers, fold the strips of meat up like an accordion.
 Add bits of fat between some of the strips.

 - Grill on high, turning occasionally, until the outside is browned and crispy and the inside is just a little pink.